giantswarm/crossplane-gs-apis/crossplane.giantswarm.io/xnetworks/docs/peeredvpc.md

 The composition is made up of 5 main parts:

 - Network discovery.
-Finds information about any VPCs requested for peering
+Find information about any VPCs requested for peering
-- subnet-bits - KCL language script to calculates subnet bits from CIDR masks.
+- subnet-bits - KCL language script to calculate subnet bits from CIDR masks.
   Uses [subnets.k](../compositions/peeredvpc/templates/subnets.k)
 - CIDR splitting using [`function-cidr`]
 - Create Resources.
-A KCL script to create complex and repetative resources.
+A KCL script to create complex and repetitive resources.
   Uses [resources.k](../compositions/peeredvpc/templates/resources.k)
 - Dynamic Patching with KCL for patches that cannot be done with [function-patch-and-transform].